 Resources

-These are not client case studies.
-They are realistic scenarios based on common patterns in founder-led teams as they grow, coordinate work, and outgrow memory-based operations.
+These aren't client case studies.
+They're realistic scenarios drawn from common patterns owner-led teams hit as they grow.

-Use these when you want to recognize the pattern before deciding what to fix first.
+Use these to recognize the pattern before deciding what to fix first.

 Scenario library